aldol07/Fintech-Assignment/README.md

 For this project, I explored and utilized Cursor — an AI-powered code editor designed for modern web development.
 It proved to be an incredibly valuable tool throughout the assignment.

 🔍 What I Learned from Using Cursor
-Seamless integration of AI into the development workflow, without compromising logic or design control.
+-Seamless integration of AI into the development workflow, without compromising logic or design control.

-The power of real-time, context-aware AI suggestions that adapt based on my code's structure and intent.
+-The power of real-time, context-aware AI suggestions that adapt based on my code's structure and intent.

-How Cursor acts as a pair programmer, helping resolve bugs, refactor components, and optimize layout code — all without breaking flow.
+-How Cursor acts as a pair programmer, helping resolve bugs, refactor components, and optimize layout code — all without breaking flow.

 ⚡️ Benefits I Experienced
 💡 Instant fixes for Tailwind CSS errors and intelligent utility suggestions — saving hours of manual debugging.